columnlab/columnlab.github.io/_people/brian-keegan.md

 headshot: /images/people/brian-keegan.jpg
 ---

 Brian C. Keegan is a computational social scientist and the director of COLUMN.
+He received his Ph.D. from Northwestern University's [Media, Technology, and Society](https://mts.northwestern.edu/) program in 2012.